Quantum Electrometer for Time-Resolved Material Science at the Atomic Lattice Scale: Discussion

-In conclusion, we use the SnV in diamond, a representative of an inversion symmetric point defect in wide-bandgap materials, as local probe to detect localized charges at the lattice scale.
-We use the electrometer to monitor charge dynamics through temporally resolved spectroscopy for the investigation of ionization dynamics under laser irradiation.
-Such observations on the single-charge scale have not been achieved before and open the possibility to further understand the origin and type of charge defects and charge transport phenomena, in particular, when further increasing the time resolution of the sensor and performing more careful spectrally resolved trap initialization measurements.
+We utilize a rapid spectroscopy technique based on frequency modulation with electro-optical modulators, to enable time-resolved access for recording and measuring charge dynamics of single nonfluorescent defects under laser irradiation with MHz readout rates, demonstrating a time-resolved quantum electrometer working at the atomic scale (see Table~\ref{tab:literatureReview}).
+Such observations on the single-charge scale open the possibility to further understand the origin and type of charge defects and charge transport phenomena.
 Intriguingly, a sensor such as the one proposed in this study can be used to study topological quantum phenomena of ferroelectrics, for example the detection of ferroelectric vortices or polar skyrmions \cite{WangNatMat2023}.

-The time resolution can be improved by several orders-of-magnitude using a multi-spectral read-out scheme.
-Using fast electro-optical modulators, this approach would allow for GHz probing rates.
-Furthermore, a probe-specific multi-directional calibration process would also enhance azimuthal localization for full positioning (see supplementary materials).

-Interestingly, our electrometer's sensitivity to background charge-noise can be used to sense the position of an illumination laser with sub-diffraction precision.
+An exciting secondary application is to use our sensor for sub-diffraction resolution position estimation.
+The electrometer's sensitivity to background charge-noise can be used to sense the position of an illumination laser with sub-diffraction precision.
 We estimate that a resolution below 1~nm can be achieved (Supplementary Fig.~\ref{fig:misalignmentDrift}).

 From the analysis of the local charge environment, we are able to understand the nanoscopic origin of spectral diffusion of SnVs and formulate mitigation strategies.
 We identify that the local defect density of $V_{\rm n}$ should be reduced, and quantify precisely the maximally allowed charge trap density for reaching optical coherence.